mahmoud-moursy/mahmoud-moursy/README.md

 - I made my profile picture on my own and I am VERY proud of it
 - I think you are a cool person B)
 - I want to contribute to open-source projects but like i dont know literallY any C but all of them are in C :(
+- Am nerd
+## 📝 Favorite text editors
+- Visual Studio Code
+- Neovim (Emacs is good too, tho.)
+- Atom is for absolute NERDS and SUCKS.
+If you use Atom, please remember that the Fun facts section does not apply to you.
 <!---
 T-O-R-U-S/T-O-R-U-S is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.